Wint3rmute/baczek.me/content/now.md

 is writing all the links to related pages manually.
 Because of this, text vectorisation has no problems with connecting the dots :) On the other hand, this experiment made me more confident that semi-automatic generation of related blog entries in a graph form is not a bad idea, as the resulting graphs look promising.
+You can see them [here](/website-map).

 >Albums: <br>